DeanJain/JavaBigdata/GCP.md

 - Member  who can get access
 - Policy  join both roles to member

 GCP Identities:
 - Google accounts
 - Service accounts
 - Google groups
 - GSuite domains
 - Cloud Identity domains

+#### encryption at rest:

+- Data at rest is encrypted by default in Google Cloud Platform.
+- Data is encrypted at multiple levels, including the application, infrastructure, and device levels.
+- Data is encrypted in chunks.
+Each chunk has its own encryption key, which is called a data encryption key.
+- Data encryption keys are themselves encrypted using a key encryption key.

+#### Key management
+1. default key management - inbuilt in gcp
+2. kms - store keys into gcp kms
+3. Customer supplied keys - keys are stored on prem and then sent over to services along with request and it not persisted on gcp

+#### Security Evaluation
+1. Penetration testing
+* **Reconnaissance** is the phase at which penetration testers gather information about the target system and the people who operate it or have access to it.
+This could include phishing attacks that lure a user into disclosing their login credentials or details of software running on their network equipment and servers.
+* **Scanning** is the automated process of probing ports and checking for known and unpatched vulnerabilities.
+* **Gaining access** is the phase at which the attackers exploit the information gathered in the first two phases to access the target system.
+* In the **maintaining access phase**, attackers will do things to hide their presence, such as manipulating logs or preventing attacking processes from appearing in a list of processes running on a server.
+* **Removing footprints**, the final phase, involves eliminating indications that the attackers have been in the system.
+This can entail manipulating audit logs and deleting data and code used in the attack.

+2. Auditing
+* All managed services does automatic audit logging
+* Cloud Audit Logs - service provided by gcp that records administrative actions and data operations.
+Administrative actions that modify configurations or metadata of resources is always logged by Cloud Audit Logs.

+#### SECURITY DESIGN PRINCIPLES
+- **Separation of duties (SoD)** is the practice of limiting the responsibilities of a single individual in order to prevent the person from successfully acting alone in a way detrimental to the organization.
+- **Least privilege** is the practice of granting only the minimal set of permissions needed to perform a duty.
+IAM roles and permissions are fine-grained and enable the practice of least privilege.
+- **Defense in depth** is the practice of using more than one security control to protect resources and data

 ### Google COMPUTE ENGINE - Raw Vms